civican/legisinfo/42-1/bills/C-97/bill_text.md

     **sell** includes

-    offer for sale, expose for sale or have in possession for sale — or distribute **to one or more persons**, whether or not the distribution is made for consideration, and
+    offer for sale, expose for sale or have in possession for sale — or distribute to one or more persons, whether or not the distribution is made for consideration, and

     lease, offer for lease, expose for lease or have in possession for lease; (**vente**)

     **therapeutic product authorization** means

-    an authorization, including a licence, that authorizes, as the case may be, the import, sale, advertisement, manufacture, preparation, preservation, packaging, labelling, storage or testing of a therapeutic product and that is issued under **subsection 21.92(1) or** the regulations, or
+    an authorization, including a licence, that authorizes, as the case may be, the import, sale, advertisement, manufacture, preparation, preservation, packaging, labelling, storage or testing of a therapeutic product and that is issued under subsection 21.92(1) or the regulations, or

     an authorization, including a licence, that would fall within paragraph (a) if the authorization were not suspended; (**autorisation relative à un produit thérapeutique**)